Mathematical Modeling and Pooled Blood Testing

-We are happy to announce the creation of the North Carolina Network of Math Teachers' Circles (NCNMTC), a statewide network of mathematics teachers and faculty.
+The North Carolina Network of Math Teachers' Circles (NCNMTC), is a statewide network of mathematics teachers and faculty.
 As part of this network, Math Teachers’ Circles around the state will provide an ongoing way for teachers and professors to stay connected around mathematics.

 What are Math Teachers’ Circles?

 Math Teachers’ Circles (MTCs; www.mathteacherscircle.org) are professional communities of K-12 teachers and higher education faculty who meet regularly to work on rich mathematics problems and informally discuss problems of practice.
 MTCs are a key part of our vision in North Carolina for building a K-20 community of mathematics professionals committed to fostering a love for and understanding of mathematics among all students.